 Starting an agency is like restarting your entire career.
-You might make some money down the line, but in the short term you are going to be poorer than you ever have been in your professional career.
+You might make some money down the line, but in the short term you are going to be worse off.
 Equally, you will never be as driven.
 It’s like the old saying goes – “better to be poor and happy, than rich and sad.”

 Distance yourself from negativity

 Surround yourself with optimistic people.
 Positive people will rub off on you.
 Negative people will too.